CivicActions/ssp-toolkit/docs/ssp.md

 * Not listing passwords in tickets

 * Not writing down or storing passwords in a readable form in any physical or logical location where they may be discoverable by unauthorized persons.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  security safeguards to protect authenticators under CivicActions admin possession.

 ### Part j)

+#### CivicActions Responsibility

+This control is not applicable due to the fact that group accounts are not created within CivicActions Operations per IA Policy.

 #### Drupal specific control support